Top of the page

 Your food choices are important when you have diabetes and kidney disease.
 Planning meals that have the right amount of carbohydrate, protein, and other nutrients can help keep your blood sugar in your target range and help your kidneys work as well as possible.

 Your doctor and dietitian will help you make an eating plan.
 You may need to limit salt, fluids, and protein.
 You also may need to limit minerals such as potassium and phosphorus.
 It takes planning, but there are plenty of tasty, healthy foods you can eat.
 Always talk with your doctor or dietitian before you make changes in your diet.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 Go to https://www.healthwise.net/patientEd

-Enter W669 in the search box to learn more about "Diabetic Renal Diet: Care Instructions."
+Enter W669 in the search box to learn more about "Diabetic Renal Diet: Care Instructions".

-© 2006-2017 Healthwise, Incorporated.
+© 2006-2023 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.